 At the beginning of the 1950s, Bibi Andersson played several smaller roles in Swedish films like among others Ubåt 39 in 1952, directed by Hampe Faustman, and Dum-Bom in 1953, Nils Poppe’s last full-length film in the series about the popular figure Fabian Bom.
-She also played in one of Ingmar Bergman’s film advertisements for Bris soap (1953), and also against Edvard Persson in A Night at Glimmingehus in 1954.
+She also played in one of Ingmar Bergman’s film advertisements for Bris soap (1953), and also appeared along with Edvard Persson in A Night at Glimmingehus in 1954.
 However, it was during the second half of the 1950s that she had her great break-through in a couple of films by Ingmar Bergman that were eventually to make her internationally famous.
 One was the dual role in Wild Strawberries in 1957, in which she played Sara, a young woman in the story’s present but also in its past, in the elderly main character’s memory.
 The other role was as Mia, the Mary-like young mother in the travelling company of clowns in The Seventh Seal in 1957.

 The film producer Bengt Forslund has pointed out that the most common description of Bibi Andersson’s role characterisations at that time was that they were “enchanting”.
 Her earlier roles were quite rightly distinguished by a kind of type-casting.
 In her autobiography A Moment (Ett ögonblick) from 1996, she says about her role in Wild Strawberries that she felt like “a cliché of a young girl, I’d never been that bloody young!”
 Ingénue roles also dogged her at the theatre, where she played Little Karin (Karin Månsdotter) in Strindberg’s Erik XIV in 1956, the housemaid Stina in Värmlänningarna in 1958, and Sagan in Hjalmar Bergman’s play with the same name in 1958.
 Critics of the time perceived her as by turns ethereally poetic or down to earth and plucky in an innocently girlish way.
 To quote the theatre critic Henrik Sjögren, in her characterisation of Little Karin she appeared as “the romantic heroine of a folk song, melancholy and trembling delightfully, a simple girl and a straightforwardly loving creature”, and about Sagan he wrote that she was “a romantically forest-fairy-green maiden with a naïve fairy-tale tone in which a cheeky irony could also beam forth”.